luismidelgado/debi3es/README.md

 I ended up uninstalling VLC and I now use SMPlayer in Kompact mode: `CTRL+C`.

+### Compositors
-### With `i3wm`, one may experience poor video rendering: tearing, artefacts.
+With `i3wm`, one may experience poor video rendering: tearing, artefacts.
 A compositor is nedeed in this case: `xcompmgr`, `compton`, `picom`.
 Still under consideration, at this point.